Skip to main content

 Vital Records

 Vital records for West Orange, including birth certificates, death certificates, and marriage licenses, are handled by the Texas Department of State Health Services.
 Residents can request copies of these documents through the state's online portal.
 The U.S. Social Security Administration also maintains a searchable database of death records that can be useful for genealogical research or other purposes.
-Additionally, the National Center for Missing & Exploited Children provides resources for accessing records related to missing persons in the West Orange area.
+The National Center for Missing & Exploited Children provides resources for accessing records related to missing persons in the West Orange area.

 Business & Licensing Records

 Businesses operating in West Orange must obtain the proper licenses and permits from the city government.
 Information on business registration, zoning regulations, and related public records can be accessed through the city's website and local administrative offices.
 The process involves working with city officials to ensure compliance with local ordinances.
-Residents and entrepreneurs can also utilize the USA.gov guide to navigate federal-level requirements, such as obtaining an Employer Identification Number (EIN) from the Internal Revenue Service.
+Residents and entrepreneurs can also use the USA.gov guide to navigate federal-level requirements, such as obtaining an Employer Identification Number (EIN) from the Internal Revenue Service.

 Economy & Demographics

-West Orange's economy is anchored by its robust maritime and logistics industries, taking advantage of the city's strategic location near the Sabine River and the Gulf of Mexico.
+West Orange's economy is anchored by its maritime and logistics industries, taking advantage of the city's strategic location near the Sabine River and the Gulf of Mexico.
 Major employers in the area include shipbuilding and repair companies, as well as firms involved in oil and gas transportation and distribution.
 The city also has a growing healthcare sector, with several medical facilities and service providers.
 Residents can explore economic data and demographic information for West Orange through the U.S. Census Bureau's QuickFacts portal.

 Elections & Voter Records